marifrahman/SignalRTest/README.md

-SignalIRTest
+SignalRTest
 ============

-This is a Test Asp.Net webform application to Test Real time Push Notification with SignalIR;
+This is a Test Asp.Net webform application to Test Real time Push Notification with SignalR;

 Have got another good solution for it